|

 Related Article: Living with Arthritis

-• Have feet checked frequently by a podiatrist, especially if diagnosed with diabetes.
+Have your feet checked frequently by a podiatrist, especially if diagnosed with diabetes.

-• Wash feet thoroughly with soap and water, especially between the toes.
+Wash your feet thoroughly with soap and water, especially between the toes.
 It’s also imperative that they are dried thoroughly to help prevent fungal infections.

-• Promote proper circulation by stretching daily, keeping the feet propped up, and wiggling toes after sitting for long periods of time.
+Promote proper circulation by stretching daily, keeping the feet propped up, and wiggling toes after sitting for long periods.

 How Comfort Keepers® Can Help

-How Aging Affects Our Feet; It’s easy to take our feet for granted, but there’s no denying that they play an essential role in maintaining our overall independence.
-At Comfort Keepers®, our goal is to help seniors and other adults live happier, healthier lives and enjoy the things that give them joy.
-Our caregivers can help clients care for their feet by reinforcing the best practices listed above.
+It’s easy to take our feet for granted and how aging can affect them.
+There is no denying that feet play an essential role in maintaining our overall independence.
+Comfort Keepers® caregivers help clients care for their feet by reinforcing the best practices listed above.
 And if walking is difficult, we can provide mobility assistance as well as transportation to and from places around town.

 References